-- · secured financing transactions, such as repurchase contracts and agreements; - · collateral placed for the market value of derivatives transactions; and - assets in portfolio hedging of long term employee benefits.
+- secured financing transactions, such as repurchase contracts and agreements; - · collateral placed for the market value of derivatives transactions; and - assets in portfolio hedging of long-term employee benefits.

-The ratio of encumbered assets and collateral received relative to the total assets and collateral received available on the Group's balance sheet was 1.1% as at 31 December 2018.
-According to the EBA Report on Asset Encumbrance, the total weighted average asset encumbrance ratio of EU banks is 26.6% at December 2017 and 25.4% at December 2016.
+The ratio of encumbered assets and collateral received relative to the total assets and collateral received available for encumbrance was 2.02% as at 31 December 2019.
+According to the EBA Report on Asset Encumbrance, the total weighted average asset encumbrance ratio of EU banks is 27.9% in December 2018.